|Hometown:||Bryn Mawr, Pa.|

-Heather Holt was named the head women's lacrosse coach at Old Dominion in June 2012 by Athletic Director Dr. Wood Selig.
+Heather Holt completed her fifth season at the helm of the ODU lacrosse program in 2016.
+Holt was named head coach in June 2012 by Athletic Director Dr. Wood Selig.
 Holt served as the interim head coach for the Lady Monarchs during the 2012 season after serving as an assistant coach for 12 seasons under Sue Stahl.

 A standout goalkeeper for the Lady Monarchs, Holt was an assistant coach for Stahl for 12 seasons before serving as interim head coach in the 2012 season where she coached a First Team All-CAA selection in senior midfielder Lisa Bernardini and a second team All-CAA selection in senior defender Hannah McBee.
 In addition, ODU defeated Louisville for the first time in school history last season and earned their first victory over rival William & Mary since 2007.
 The Lady Monarchs ranked in the top-25 nationally in groundballs per game and caused turnovers and won the inaugural Monarch Cup Challenge at the Athletic Awards Banquet at the end of the school year which is awarded to the team that best exemplified service in the community and on campus.

 Holt played a major part in ODU's success during the 2009 season, developing goalkeeper Sarah Geary, who earned CAA Rookie of the Year honors and finished her career in 2012 as ODU's all-time leader in saves.
 The Lady Monarchs finished 2009 with an 11-5 overall record as Holt also helped coach CAA Player of the Year, Kelly Kimener.
 The team ranked as high as No. 17 nationally during the season and advanced to the CAA semifinals.